npbdevelop/dust_to_dust_game/README.md

 ### No current playable build
 Current stage of development is refining the collision system and implementing different scene functionality, as well as getting gravity mechanics working.

+## Upcoming Milestones
+- Implementation of omnidirecitional collision for entity interaction
+- Addition of scene transition animations and interactable menu system
+- Creation of psuedo-turn-based battle scene functionality

 ## Goal
-The general end goal is to have a final fantasy / mother 3 style game that uses 8-bit-esque graphics and has a sudo-turn-based battle system.
+The general end goal is to have a final fantasy / mother 3 style game that uses 8-bit-esque graphics and has a pseudo-turn-based battle system.

 ## Plot and World
 ### The rough plot is as follows: